 - To promote waste minimisation in the community

-We operate a host of landfill reduction initiatives including:
+We operate a host of resource management and landfill reduction initiatives including:

 - South Hobart Tip Shop (stocked with salvage from landfill and donations from the public)